grafana/tutorials/content/tutorials/build-a-panel-plugin-with-d3.md

 In this tutorial, you'll:

-- Build a simple, but complete bar graph panel
+- Build a simple panel plugin to visualize a bar chart.
-- Learn how to use D3.js to build a panel using data-driven transformations
+- Learn how to use D3.js to build a panel using data-driven transformations.

 ### Prerequisites